IME - Industrial and Manufacturing Engineering

-Please note that for all graduate programs in IME, some IME courses may require programming skills as a prerequisite, and some IME courses may require Linear Algebra or Calculus III as a prerequisite.
+Please note that for all graduate programs in ISME, some IME courses may require programming skills as a prerequisite, and some IME courses may require Linear Algebra or Calculus III as a prerequisite.

 A study of confidence interval, regression analysis, analysis of variance, correlation analysis and design of experiments emphasizing applications to engineering.
+For undergraduate students only.
 Prerequisite: IME 254.

 A systematic approach to the optimization of the human-task-environment system.
 Includes work space design, manual materials handling, work related musculoskeletal disorders and environmental factors.
 Emphasizes applications in industry.
 Prerequisite: IME 254 or departmental consent.

 A study of the measurement and control of product quality using statistical methods.
 Includes acceptance sampling, statistical process control and total quality management.
-Corequisite: IME 524.
+Pre- or corequisite: IME 254.

 Provides a basic understanding of information systems in a modern enterprise, including database design, information technology and ethics using hands-on activities and directed classroom discussion.
-Prerequisite: CS 211 or MIS 310.
+For ISME undergraduates students only.
+Prerequisite: CS 211 or MIS 310 or MATH 451.